elmol/zk-proof-of-humanity/README.md

 ## Project Overview

-ZK Proof of Humanity (zkPoH) allows humans, registered in Proof of Humanity, to prove their humanity without doxing.
+*ZK Proof of Humanity* allows humans, registered in Proof of Humanity, to prove their humanity without doxing.

 The issue being addressed is that when a humans conducts transactions on or off-chain using an account registered in Proof of Humanity (PoH), their personal information (biometric data, voice, and video) is exposed (doxed).